OWASP/Software-Component-Verification-Standard/en/0x90-Appendix-A_Glossary.md

 - **CycloneDX** - A software bill-of-materials specification designed to be lightweight and security-focused.

 - **Direct dependency** - A software component that is referenced by a program itself.

+- **Package manager** - A distribution mechanism that makes software artifacts discoverable by requesters.

 - **Package URL (PURL)** - An ecosystem-agnostic specification which standardizes the syntax and location information of software components.